colurw/beerBot/readme.md

 Defines a neural network and trains it to recognise the missing favourite beers of each user.

 A work in progress.
-The (awful) training graph plot shows the model is under-fitting and requires more training or possibly a wider/deeper neural network.
-It also might benefit from a higher learning rate, and more training data...
-Or, more likely, a reworking of the algorithm to one based on natural language processing.
+The training graph plot shows the model is not working as intended.
+A reworking of the algorithm to one based on natural language processing is likely a better approach.

 ![image](https://github.com/colurw/beerBot/assets/66322644/c8e2c78a-9086-413a-9f8d-fd0830b22298)